 Alimony is still awarded by Florida Courts where appropriate.
-In many marriages a spouse may need alimony for a short period of time in order to cover specific expenses and transition from married to single life.
+In many marriages, a spouse may need alimony for a short period of time in order to cover specific expenses and transition from married to single life.
 In long-term marriages where one spouse was the primary income earner and the other spouse contributed to the marriage in other ways, and where no other form of alimony is appropriate, the Court may award permanent periodic alimony.
-Cases which fall between short-term and long-term marriages, or so called “moderate-term” marriages, may qualify for durational alimony which is a stream of periodic payments for some finite amount of time designed to provide economic assistance to the party exiting the marriage with fewer financial resources.
+Cases that fall between short-term and long-term marriages, or so-called “moderate-term” marriages, may qualify for durational alimony which is a stream of periodic payments for some finite amount of time designed to provide economic assistance to the party exiting the marriage with fewer financial resources.

 The modern trend is for both parties to be required to work and use his or her best efforts to earn income even if that party did not work during a part of the marriage.
 If either party refuses to use his or her best efforts to earn income then the Court may “impute” income to that person and treat him or her as if income was being earned.
 This same rule applies to the high-income earning spouse who suddenly decides to voluntarily stop earning so much income once a divorce is imminent.

-If the parties entered into a prenuptial or postnuptial agreement prior to filing for divorce then the agreement may control a number of issues but public policy may override terms of an agreement when it comes to necessary spousal support and awards of attorneys’ fees to keep a fair playing field.
+If the parties entered into a prenuptial or postnuptial agreement prior to filing for divorce then the agreement may control a number of issues but the public policy may override terms of an agreement when it comes to necessary spousal support and awards of attorneys’ fees to keep a fair playing field.
 Agreements may be challenged and poorly written agreements may operate in previously unexpected ways.
 If you have such an agreement you should work closely with an attorney to make sure that you enforce your rights.

 Full and candid financial disclosure is generally required in all cases.
 In fact, Florida requires certain documents and information, including a financial affidavit, to be provided to the other party within the first 45 days of any divorce case.
 These mandatory disclosures include things like the last 3 months of checking account statements, 12 months of other financial account statements, 3 months of pay stubs or income statements, and 3 years of tax returns.

 Most cases end with a settlement between the parties.
 More options are available in settlement than from litigation.
-Creative solutions can often be a win-win that preserve assets, lower emotions tensions, benefit children, and expedite both parties being able to move on with their lives.
+Creative solutions can often be a win-win that preserves assets, lower emotions tensions, benefit children, and expedite both parties being able to move on with their lives.
 It’s best to negotiate from a position of strength where possible and to always be prepared to go to court when necessary.
 The best way to achieve a favorable settlement is to prepare for trial.
 The process flushes out the issues, help both parties properly evaluate the risks, and places the client in the best position to achieve a favorable outcome.

 Napier & Rollin has cultivated relationships with an array of other professionals which may be called on from time to time to accomplish specific objectives.
-If one spouse might be suffering from an undiagnosed mental illness then a forensic psychologist may be called upon to perform psychological testing in order make recommendations for a parenting plan.
+If one spouse might be suffering from an undiagnosed mental illness then a forensic psychologist may be called upon to perform psychological testing in order to make recommendations for a parenting plan.
 Where complex assets or financial misconduct are issues, a forensic accountant may be needed.
 Other types of experts may include appraisers, realtors, vocational evaluators, or even other attorneys.